 These services can help your family through this challenging time.

 Young SCCA patients and the school-age family members of SCCA patients can continue their education while temporarily living in Seattle.
-Options include the Hutch School and Seattle Children’s School Services.
-We also have contact information for childcare services.
+There are options with Seattle Children’s School Services and we also have contact information for childcare services.

 If you’re a teenager who has cancer, here’s a site that can help you sort out and answer many of your questions and concerns.